 I have recently improved my dust extraction system.
 For a long time I have used a 2HP cyclone system with four felt tube filters hanging from a homemade plywood distribution box.
 I had a 7 inch pipe running across the ceiling with smaller branches to the lathes, bandsaw and drill press.
 The branches to the two lathes were 5 inches in diameter.

 This system worked quite well, but had some problems.
 The cyclone and fan unit were OK, but the filters took up a lot of space, and the distribution box leaked.
 Leaks before the fan reduce the suction.
-They cut efficiency, but are harmless.
+They cut efficiency, but are otherwise harmless.
 But the pressure after the fan is positive, so leaks in the box result in dusty air blowing out unfiltered.
 There isn’t much point in having a dust extraction system if it does that!

 The new arrangement gave me more badly needed floor space.
 Rather than put the cartridge filter next to the cyclone, the normal arrangement, I extended the cyclone outlet with about 5 feet of 7 inch pipe so it could go in a corner of the workshop which was otherwise dead space.

 The next issue was the branch line to the lathe (I am now using one lathe instead of two).
 By reducing the duct diameter from 7 inches to 5, I had been unnecessarily reducing the air flow.
 Dust extraction is difficult at the lathe, so the more air flow the better.
 As the extractor has a 7 inch inlet, I decided to extend the full size duct right to the lathe.
 I was also able to shorten the duct and eliminate some bends which were reducing the air flow.
 The ducting is smooth bore metal, with the last 3 or 4 feet in 7 inch flexible hose.
 I put a metal blast gate at the point where the hose starts.
 The suction now feels stronger.